-Curated by Greg Adams, Pete Ross, and myself, the exhibit, entitled "Making Music: The Banjo, Baltimore and Beyond," will open at the Baltimore Museum of Industry on April 1, 2014 and run until the middle of October.
-The main purpose of this exhibit is to highlight the role of William Boucher Jr, the earliest known commercial maker of banjos, and the city of Baltimore in the history of the banjo.
-It presents historical context up to Boucher's arrival in Baltimore (from Germany) in the early 1840s: the banjo's antecedents in West Africa, its early development in the Caribbean, and references to its playing in the 18th and early 19th centuries, which cluster in the Chesapeake Bay area.
+Curated by Greg Adams, Pete Ross, and myself, the exhibit, entitled "Making Music: The Banjo, Baltimore and Beyond," opened at the Baltimore Museum of Industry on April 1, 2014 and ran until the end of October.
+The main purpose of this exhibit was to highlight the role of William Boucher Jr, the earliest known commercial maker of banjos, and the city of Baltimore in the history of the banjo.
+It presented historical context up to Boucher's arrival in Baltimore (from Germany) in the early 1840s: the banjo's antecedents in West Africa, its early development in the Caribbean, and references to its playing by enslaved African Americans in the 18th and early 19th centuries, which cluster in the Chesapeake Bay area.
 The popularity of blackface minstrelsy, especially in Baltimore, is introduced as background for Boucher's decision to make banjos.
-The exhibit then focuses on Boucher's career, with detailed information on at least a dozen of his banjos on display.
-A reception and curators' tour will take place on the evening of April 2, and other public programming is in the planning stage.
+The exhibit then focuses on Boucher's career, with detailed information on over a dozen of his banjos on display.
+A number of workshops, a concert, and other public programming were associated with the exhibit, including a family reunion of Boucher descendants.

 Welcome to my website, intended as a repository of articles (and, gradually, other materials) I have written about the history of the banjo and about topics in which the banjo has figured prominently, such as blackface minstrelsy and African American musical traditions.
 These articles are based on scholarly research done over the years, starting in the early 1970s.
 Much new research on the banjo and its roots, by a variety of other scholars as well as myself, has been done in the recent past and is currently being done.
-I am editing a book of essays, containing much of this newer research, which was submitted to the University of Illinois Press this past November.
+I am editing a book of essays, containing much of this newer research, to be published by the University of Illinois Press, hopefully sometime this year.

 Robert B. Winans